 Yes - the rest of the world must think we are pathetic pieces of crap right now — starving people, taking away their healthcare, laying off Fed employees, over the holidays.
 Scrooge-like.
 What a horrid mess!

-The only thing that might come out of this is the rim satisfaction of knowing that Walmart’s probably gonna have a terrible Black Friday.
+The only thing that might come out of this is the grim satisfaction of knowing that Walmart’s probably gonna have a terrible Black Friday.

 Can’t say I see any good news here and can’t see how we’re really any better off than if the shutdown had never happened.
 What, a pinky promise for a plan for an outline of a vote?
 That’s what we got from the longest shutdown in history ?
 It’s way over time of completely new leadership in the Democratic Party.